spencerpeters/zurich/posts/2017-11-29-Super-Condi-Rave-Attack.markdown

 Then I wrote this log and crashed.

 Gratitude Addendum

-Didn't get annoyed at myself for insomnia
+1. Didn't get annoyed at myself for insomnia
+2. Lunch with Martin was fun--he had a cool intuition about combining random variables under different operations
-Super Kondi was really fun, unique experience!
+3. Super Kondi was really fun, unique experience!
-Got lots of extra foosball in
+4. Got lots of extra foosball in
-Burgers were amazing, came out perfectly cooked Probabilistic programming!!
+5. Burgers were amazing, came out perfectly cooked
+6. Probabilistic programming!!